StackExchange/dnscontrol/docs/_functions/domain/CAA.md

 Value is a string.
 The format of the contents is different depending on the tag.
 DNSControl will handle any escaping or quoting required, similar to TXT records.
 For example use `CAA("@", "issue", "letsencrypt.org")` rather than `CAA("@", "issue", "\"letsencrypt.org\"")`.

-Flags are controlled by modifier.:
+Flags are controlled by modifier:

 - CAA_CRITICAL: Issuer critical flag.
 CA that does not understand this tag will refuse to issue certificate for this domain.

-CAA record is supported only by BIND, Google Cloud DNS, and Amazon Route 53.
+CAA record is supported only by BIND, Google Cloud DNS, Amazon Route 53 and OVH.
 Some certificate authorities may not support this record until the mandatory date of September 2017.

 {% include startExample.html %}
 {% highlight js %}